kooshr/Fire-Tracker/README.md

 # Fire Tracker

-We initially made this project for Digitize II Hackathon
+We initially made this project for Digitize II Hackathon, and ended up winning 1st place.

 <h2>Inspiration</h2>
 Forest Fires are a very common, and dangerous, problem in California.
 In the entire state of California, 5.4 million acres of land are burnt (approximately 5%).
 From 2014-19, 5.1 billion dollars have been lost due to forest fires.